hengyu89/UCSD_HW9_Professional-README-Generator/README.md

 JavaScript,node,npm

 ## usage
-this is usage description
+This is the usage Description.

 ![screenshot](./assets/image/screenshot1.png)

 ## contributing
-this is contributing
+This is contributing

 ## Tests
-this is tests
+this is test

 ## Questions
-Link to the user's github: [Go to Github.]hengyu89 User's email address: heng.yu161@gmail.com
+Link to the user's github: [Go to Github.](github.com/hengyu89) User's email address: heng.yu161@gmail.com